akshay-nile/impact-training-project/README.md

-# Team7AkshayTejasVinay
+## Team-5 Akshay, Tejas, Vinay and Thirupathi

-Group 7 for Healthcare Project at StackRoute
+This is Group-5 for Healthcare Project at StackRoute